meekrob/RNAseq_pipeline_mouse/README.md

 * Update __input directory__
   * Modify the this section to point to your input directory where the ```_metadata.txt``` file and ```.fastq.gz``` files can be located.
   ```
-  #The input samples (metadata file and _fastq.gz files) live in directory:
+  #The input samples (metadata file and _fastq.gz files) live should in directory.
+Optionally, if you plan on running a testing run first, set this option to "../04_testing/"
   inputdir="../01_input/"
   ```
 * Update the **output directory date**